-ARTICLE B-7.
-LEAVE RATE - Unless otherwise specified, the leave rate for operators will be calculated as 1/6 of 1/52 of their earnings during the previous 12 calendar months.
+ARTICLE B-7 LEAVE RATE - Unless otherwise specified, the leave rate for operators will be calculated as 1/6 of 1/52 of their earnings during the previous 12 calendar months.
 Any operator off for 30 consecutive days or more without pay because of illness, workers' compensation injury, furlough, or any new operator with less than one year of service will have their leave rate calculated on a prorated basis, based only on actual weeks worked in the previous 12 calendar months.

 Missed earnings will mean the amount of earnings that an employee would have normally earned on a regularly scheduled workday.
-For regular operators, missed earnings will include all pay items applicable to the run (signon/signoff, fueling, garage, minimum day guarantee, etc.) Employees are not entitled to missed earnings for any scheduled day off.
+Employees are not entitled to missed earnings for any scheduled day off.

-The leave rate for maintenance employees is calculated as eight or ten hours' pay, according to the bid schedule, at the applicable hourly rate.
+The leave rate for maintenance employees is calculated as eight hours' pay at the applicable hourly rate.

-Maintenance employees who are currently on leave and have been on leave for 180 days or more will have a Leave Rate of \$0.00.
-ARTICLE B-8.
-PASSES - Employees passing their probationary period will be granted an annual pass to be used in accordance with Company policy.
+ARTICLE B-8 PASSES - Employees passing their probationary period will be granted an annual pass to be used in accordance with Company policy.

-ARTICLE B-9.
-RETIREMENT PLAN - The Company and the Union agree to continue the existing Greyhound Lines, Inc./Amalgamated Transit Union National Local 1700 Retirement and Disability Plan hereinafter referred to as "Retirement Plan" subject to the following modifications: (1) In the event the Retirement Plan actuary notifies the Retirement Plan Trustees on or before November 1 of any plan year that a contribution to the Retirement Plan is likely to be required for the succeeding plan year (e.g., by reason of an expected change in actuarial assumptions or methods or otherwise) hereinafter referred to as the "Notice," the parties will meet to negotiate a method of avoiding such required contribution, but upon the failure of the parties on or before the December 8 following receipt of the Notice to agree upon a method to avoid such contribution, all future benefit accruals under the Retirement Plan will be frozen effective December 31 of the year of the Notice; (2) if, after the Retirement Plan has been frozen, any subsequent annual actuarial valuation by the Retirement Plan's actuary reports that the market value of the assets of the Retirement Plan exceed 115 percent of the actuarial present value of accumulated plan benefits, the parties agree to negotiate retroactive benefit increase(s), in accordance with the prefreeze benefit formulas, for those participants whose future benefit accruals were frozen as a result of (1) above, but in no event will such benefit increase(s) cause the market value of the assets of the Retirement Plan to be less than 115 percent of the actuarial present value of accumulated Retirement Plan benefits, determined after the benefit increase(s) described above.
+ARTICLE B-9 RETIREMENT PLAN - The Company and the Union agree to continue the existing Greyhound Lines, Inc./ Amalgamated Transit Union National Local 1700 Retirement and Disability Plan hereinafter referred to as "Plan" subject to the following modifications: (1) In the event the Plan actuary notifies the Plan Trustees on or before November 1 of any plan year that a contribution to the Plan is likely to be required for the succeeding plan year (e.g., by reason of an expected change in actuarial assumptions or methods or otherwise) hereinafter referred to as the "Notice," the parties will meet to negotiate a method of avoiding such required contribution, but upon the failure of the parties on or before the December 8 following receipt of the Notice to agree upon a method to avoid such contribution, all future benefit accruals under the Plan will be frozen effective December 31 of the year of the Notice; (2) if, after the Plan has been frozen, any subsequent annual actuarial valuation by the Plan's actuary reports that the market value of the assets of the Plan exceed 115 percent of the actuarial present value of accumulated plan benefits, the parties agree to negotiate retroactive benefit increase(s), in accordance with the pre-freeze benefit formulas, for those participants whose future benefit accruals were frozen as a result of (1) above, but in no event will such benefit increase(s) cause the market value of the assets of the Plan to be less than 115 percent of the actuarial present value of accumulated Plan benefits, determined after the benefit increase(s) described above.

-ARTICLE B-10.
-SICK LEAVE - After one year of service, employees are eligible for paid sick leave for days missed in cases of non-work-related injury and illness, not to exceed six days per year, subject to the following exclusions:
+ARTICLE B-10 SICK LEAVE - After one year of service, employees are eligible for paid sick leave for days missed in cases of non-work-related injury and illness, not to exceed six days per year, subject to the following exclusions: